brianlogsdon/CS50-FInance/README.md

 # CS50-FInance

-An application built with Flask that allows users to buy sell and manage stock portfolios.
+An application built using Flask that allows users to buy sell and manage stock portfolios.
 I built this app while taking Harvard's CS50 online course.

 ## Running